 Our brains are physically altered by addiction to expect massive dopamine rushes in quick, consistent doses.
 When we don’t get these doses on a regular schedule, our brain starts to experience cravings, and our bodies go through withdrawal symptoms.
 Depending on the substance, the time and intensity of use, and a variety of other factors, these cravings and symptoms can vary.
 Each person needs individual care and guidance in this phase.
 While many people have tried to go “cold turkey” or cutting the substance immediately from their lives, many people may find the withdrawal symptoms too intense and fall quickly back into a relapse.

 The Process of Addiction recovery

-Once the initial detox side-effects have lessened or been addressed, the focus is shifted to helping patients understand and overcome the reasons they were impacted by drugs or alcohol, to begin with.
-Many begin using as a coping mechanism, often because of depression, stress, trauma, illness, or social conditions.
+Once the initial detox side effects have lessened or been addressed, the focus is shifted to helping patients understand and overcome the reasons they were impacted by drugs or alcohol to begin with.
+Many begin using it as a coping mechanism, often because of depression, stress, trauma, illness, or social conditions.
 Exiting rehab without addressing the underlying causes of addiction is like bandaging a bullet wound without disinfecting or removing the bullet.
 It will only fester and continue to be a growing problem.

 Empowering a Sober Life